GenesisFR/HowToBecomeGoodAtShooters/README.md

    - 4: your life depends on it (ex: bloodsucker/hunter's fury frontliner)
    - 3: your effectiveness depends on it (ex: headhunter sniper)
    - 2: it helps but is not essential (ex: tech support skill user)
-   - 1: it doesn't matter, (ex: medic)
+   - 1: it doesn't matter (ex: medic)
 - your team should have an average kill dependency <= 2.5

 ### Hyenas